nurinqurratu/howls-moving-castle-sentiment-analysis/README.md

 The reviews were processed using the **MeaningCloud Sentiment Analysis API** in **RapidMiner** and classified into **positive, negative, or neutral** categories.

 Two machine learning algorithms were applied — **Naive Bayes** and **Decision Tree** — to evaluate classification accuracy and provide insights into the general audience sentiment.
-Additionally, the **IMDB benchmark dataset (50,000 reviews)** was referenced for comparative sentiment analysis research.

 ---